India Becomes Trump's Latest Trade Target

 Updated at 4:15 p.m.
 ET

-In his latest salvo against unfair trade practices in a major Asian market, President Trump says he plans to end preferential trade treatment for India, even though that country sought to downplay the significance of the move.
+In his latest salvo against unfair trade practices in a major Asian market, President Trump says he plans to end preferential trade treatment for India, which sought to downplay the significance of the move.

-In a letter sent to Congress Monday, Trump wrote he is taking the step because "I have determined that India has not assured the United States that it will provide equitable and reasonable access to the markets of India."
+In a letter sent to Congress on Monday, Trump wrote he is taking the step because "I have determined that India has not assured the United States that it will provide equitable and reasonable access to the markets of India."

-The Office of the U.S. Trade Representative says the change will be enacted by presidential proclamation, but not before 60 days.
+The Office of the U.S. Trade Representative says the change will be enacted by presidential proclamation but not for60 days.

-Monideepa M. Mukherjee, a spokeswoman for India's commerce ministry, indicated that India has accepted the move, the Associated Press reports.
+Monideepa M. Mukherjee, a spokeswoman for India's commerce ministry, indicated that India has accepted the move, The Associated Press reports.

-"The GSP benefits will go, the U.S. will not relent on this," Mukherjee said.
+"The GSP benefits will go; the U.S. will not relent on this," Mukherjee said.

 The U.S. Generalized System of Preferences program, known as GSP, provides duty-free entry into the United States for more than 3,500 products from more than 100 countries.

-India is the largest beneficiary of the program, with its GPS imports including thousands of different products and totaling $5.7 billion in 2017, a USTR spokesperson told NPR in an email.
+India is the largest beneficiary of the program, with GPS imports including thousands of products and totaling $5.7 billion in 2017, a USTR spokesperson told NPR in an email.

 Implemented in the 1970s, the program was designed to give developing countries a leg up toward expanding their economies.